discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 The stat selection will not change with higher AR / <Trait name="Spotter"/> / <Skill name="Banner of Discipline"/>.

-If you want to provide <Boon name="Quickness"/> using <Trait name="Sphere Specialist"/>, at 162 ar you want to use <Item id="89912"/> and <Item id="48082"/>.
-Once you reach 20% boon duration from <Attribute name="Agony Resistance"/> you can use the gear below.
-At high <Attribute name="Agony Resistance"/> it is a very minor dps increase to play <Trait name="Empowered Empowerment"/> and use diviner gear to make up boon duration.
+If you want to provide <Boon name="Quickness"/> using <Trait name="Sphere Specialist"/>, you can use the gear below.
+However, due to the conversion from <Attribute name="Agony Resistance"/> to <Attribute name="Concentration"/> it is more dps increase to play <Trait name="Empowered Empowerment"/> and use diviner gear to make up boon duration.

 </Character>
 </CharacterWithAr>